wf2213/TwoGroupAEVisualization/README.md

 * First import the ID and AE dataset in R
 * Run the `CreateDataset.R` to generate the datasets needed for the functions to plot graphs (*df_pt_cat* when the data is summarized by category, *df_pt_ae* when the data is summarized by type)
-  * If you are using different datasets, make sure that you change the variable names accordingly to the same names as in the sample datasets
+  * If you are using your own datasets, make sure that you change the variable names accordingly to the same names as in the sample datasets
   * The file contains variables you need to specify, including:
     * Attribution level you would like to include for the analysis
     * Toxicity grade you would like to include for the analysis